Call us 0333 370 4333

 • Failure by the company to follow HMRC written guidance in ‘high-risk’ sectors and to follow advice provided in face-to-face meetings with HMRC officers.

-If you, your business, or both, are, or become, subject to any form of investigation by HMRC, including one involving the exercise of the Kittel Principle, it is essential that you seek immediate expert advice as strict time limits may govern your time for submitting a detailed response.
+If you or your business are under investigation by HMRC, including those related to the Kittel Principle, it is essential to seek expert advice right away as strict deadlines may apply for submitting a detailed response.

 Our experienced Team will be pleased to assist and provide detailed guidance regarding all aspects of HMRC investigations from the outset to Tax Tribunal or potential criminal proceedings.